-This weekend we were heading to the Lake District for the wedding of our friends Jonathan and Kate.
-Usually when we’re heading up to The Lakes we drive, but on our last trip we got stuck in horrendous traffic and it took us 8-9 hours to get there (it should be about 5 on a good day!)
-We decided to give the train a go this time as it was 2h45mins direct from London Euston to Oxenholme and seemed like a much nicer way to pass the time – plus it meant one of us (ahem Dan!!) didn’t have to drive.
+This weekend we were heading to the Lake District for the Windermere Wedding of our friends Jonathan and Kate.
+Usually when we’re heading up to The Lakes we drive, but on our last trip we got stuck in horrendous traffic.
+It took us 8-9 hours to get there (it should be about 5 on a good day!)
+We decided to give the train a go this time as it was 2h45mins direct from London Euston to Oxenholme.
+It seemed like a much nicer way to pass the time.
+Plus it meant one of us (ahem Dan!!) didn’t have to drive!

-When I originally looked at the prices, it was going to be about £100 a person to get there and back but after a bit of messing around on the web, I managed to halve it (we bought a Two Together railcard for £30 (which covered itself in one journey – and give us a third off all standard tickets for a year if we travel together! *Little travel tip for you*) and by fiddling with different routes/stations etc I got it down to £50 return a head!)
-So we hopped on at Euston, opened a bottle of wine, and jumped off at Oxenholme nearly 3 hours later – what a breeze!
+When I originally looked at the prices, it was going to be about £100 a person to get there and back – ouch!
+After a bit of messing around on the web, I managed to halve it!
+We bought a Two Together railcard for £30 *Little travel tip for you*.
+It covered itself in one journey – and gave us a third off all standard tickets for a year if we travel together!

-We were starving when we arrived so, having looked up nearby pubs on the train, we headed to the Brown Horse Inn in Winster, on the way to the hotel for a bite to eat.
+We were starving when so we looked up nearby pubs on the train.
+We picked the Brown Horse Inn in Winster, on the way to the hotel for a bite to eat.
 It was a lovely old country pub and the food was spectacular.
-Duck for Dan and slow roast lamb for me followed by a local cheese plate to share – the perfect start to our weekend away.
+Duck for Dan and Slow Roast Lamb for me followed by a local cheese plate to share.
+The perfect start to our Windermere Wedding weekend away.

-After dinner we took another taxi to Storrs Hall, our base for the weekend and where the wedding was to take place – A beautiful, old country house on the shores of Lake Windermere.
+After dinner we took another taxi to Storrs Hall.
+This would be our base for the weekend and it was where the wedding would take place.
+A beautiful, old, country house on the shores of Lake Windermere.

 We had a quick drink in the bar with some of our other friends before an early night ready for the big day tomorrow.